aavash-devkota/Hello-World/README.md

 # Hello-World
 Innitial repository

 Hello I like to code and I'm learning to code.
-Besically I know python and c programming languages.
+Basically I know python and c programming languages.